 In our case here at Strafe Creative, we receive RFPs for digital design projects.
 Potential customers might want to work with us based on their needs and wants from the project, combined with our skills and expertise in design and conversion.

-By using the RFP process, the issuing organisation gets the chance to review a few proposals, get in touch with vendors and ultimately choose the agency that is best suited to the project and their organisation.
+By using the RFP process, the potential client gets the chance to review a few proposals, get in touch with vendors and ultimately choose the agency that is best suited to the project and their organisation.

 Not quite.
-The reality is agencies are most likely to receive many RFPs each month.
-In the same way as a job application, your RFP has to stand out.
-Making sure you include the relevant and appropriate information is imperative, plus choosing which agencies you send the RFP out too.
-There’s no point in sending us here at Strafe an RFP for an advertising campaign, because that’s just not what we do.
+The reality is agencies like us, likely receive many RFPs each month.
+The same as a job application, your RFP has to stand out.
+Making sure you include the relevant and appropriate information is imperative, plus choosing which agencies you send the RFP out to.

-- RFPs help you find the most appropriate and qualified organisation to complete the job
+- Find the most appropriate and qualified organisation to complete the job

-- RFPs help you find the best solution at a price that works for you
+- Find the best solution at a price that works for you

-- RFPs help you compare apples for apples, as each vendor answers the same questions
+- Compare apples for apples, as each vendor answers the same questions

-- RFPs help you determine the quality of the bidder, based on their responses
+- Determine the quality of the bidder, based on their responses

-At Strafe Creative we value transparency and really getting to know our clients, so that we can deliver the best possible outcome.
-With that in mind, here’s what we think helps to make a great RFP, which will ensure that vendors like us, give you a fantastic proposal in return:
+At Strafe Creative we value transparency and really getting to know our clients so that we can deliver the best possible outcome.
+With that in mind, here’s our RFP guide which will ensure that vendors like us, give you a fantastic website (or other) proposal in return:

-- Project overview (3) – this is an important starting point and another important ‘what’ in the RFP process.
+- Project overview – This is an important starting point and another important ‘what’ in the RFP process.
 Vendors need to know whether or not it’s something they’re going to be interested in or qualified to work on.
-The overview should also include objectives, for example a new web design to increase sales by 30% by the end of the year.
+The overview should also include objectives, for example, a new web design to increase sales by 30% by the end of the year.
 Strafe specialise in conversion optimisation, so we know that this is a project we could potentially work on.

-- Your company background – this is the big ‘WHO’ – who are you?
-Vendors needs to know about your company, what do you do, what kind of customers do you have?
+- Your company background – This is the big ‘WHO’ – who are you?
+Vendors need to know about your company, what do you do, what kind of customers do you have?

 Where does my RFP go?

 Once you’ve written and finalised your RFP it’s time to get out into the world.
-Do some research, see who comes up on Google, they must have good SEO right?
-(5)
+Do some research and see who comes up on Google, they must have good SEO right?

 This response to your project will be HOW they would approach the challenge you’ve laid out in front of them.
-The idea behind the proposal you receive in return, is that the vendor showcases how well they understand your brand and project and therefore how they can help you to be successful.
-MightyRoar has a fantastic list of what to expect in the proposal.
+The idea behind the proposal you receive in return is that the vendor showcases how well they understand your brand and project and therefore how they can help you to be successful.
+MightyRoar has a fantastic RFP guide explaining what to expect in the proposal.

-There are many templates, guides and other helpful articles across the internet to ensure you create the most effective RFP.
+There are many templates, guides and other helpful RFP guides across the internet to ensure you create the most effective proposal.
 Our favourites include this guide from Hubspot and a comprehensive article from Tower Marketing.